mtruma/stm32f411_hal_lib/README.md

 📦 Requirements:
  - arm-none-eabi-gcc, arm-none-eabi-g++ compiler
  - openocd or stlink tools for flashing, debugging
- - still requires CMSIS library (this library is still not fully independent)
+ - still requires CMSIS library which you can obtain from example folder or from official website (current implementation is still not fully independent)

 🚀 Starting point:
  - open example folder